Meghan Markle And Kate Middleton Arrive Side-By-Side At Wimbledon As Their Friendship Blooms

 Middleton stayed true to her more traditional style, wearing a white polka-dot dress designed by Jenny Packham and more conservative nude pumps.
 The two waved enthusiastically to the cheering onlookers and fans as they walked towards their seats.

-As previously reported by The Inquisitr, Markle reportedly broke protocol by by wearing a white fedora to the event.
+As previously reported by the Inquisitr, Markle reportedly broke protocol by by wearing a white fedora to the event.
 Both genders are forbidden to wear hats to Wimbledon and are told to “dress smartly” for an appearance there.
 Hats are allegedly forbidden because they block other people’s views during the game.

 Markle was then forced to hold her hat during the tournament final as she watched the heated game between Serena Williams and Angelique Kerber.
 She had no issues donning the hat when she attended Wimbledon in 2016, where she was allegedly also supporting American tennis star Williams.

-Markle has repeatedly broken royal protocol in the two months since she wed Prince Harry and is often referred to as the “royal rule-breaker” on the Internet.
+Markle has repeatedly broken royal protocol in the two months since she wed Prince Harry and is often referred to as the “royal rule-breaker” on the internet.
 Glamour went as far as to compile a list of 18 code violations that the U.S. actress has committed since her marriage to Harry, many of which it described as “outdated and minute.”